Heinrich Schütz (1585-1672): Veni Sancte Spiritus. Sacred concerto

 About the text

-This poetically, existentially and religiously appealing sequence Veni Sancte Spiritus (not to be confused with the hymn Veni Creator spiritus) was once attributed to Pope Innocent III.
-Less unlikely is the authorship of the English Archbishop Stephen Langton (born around 1150, died 1228 in Slindon, Sussex).
-A famous English Catholic theologian at the time, Langton was made a cardinal and later became Bishop of Cunterbury.
-As a biblical theologian, he is credited with the division of the books of the Bible into numbered chapters (the refined counting by verse only followed in the 16th century).
+This poetic and existentially inspiring sequence, Veni Sancte Spiritus (not to be confused with the hymn Veni Creator spiritus!), was once attributed to Pope Innocent III.
+However, it was probably written by the English archbishop Stephen Langton (born around 1150, died in 1228 in Slindon, Sussex).
+A famous English Catholic theologian at the time, Langton was appointed cardinal and later bishop of Canterbury.
+As a biblical theologian, he is also credited with dividing the books of the Bible into numbered chapters (the refined counting by verses did not follow until the 16th century).
 Politically, he was involved in the medieval power struggles between ecclesiastical and secular rule, between king and bishop.
 In constant negotiations between the barons and the king, he rejected any rebellion or violence and favoured the path of negotiation, but took the view that the king must also abide by the law.
-This made Langton a key figure in the creation of the famous Magna Carta and its political advocate against the church and barons.
-His prayer poem Veni Sancte Spiritus, which is attributed to him, suggests a deep inner life of this theologically enquiring and politically committed man.
+This made Langton a key figure in the creation of the famous Magna Carta and its political advocate vis-à-vis the Church and the barons.
+His prayer poem *Veni Sancte Spiritus*, attributed to him, suggests a deep spiritual inner life in this theologically inquisitive and politically engaged man.

-However, the fact that this very poetic sequence was attributed to Archbishop Stephan Langton as a famous person testifies above all to the appreciation of this text by those who were touched by these words and liked to use this sequence for their own contemplation.
+The fact that this sequence was attributed to Archbishop Stephen Langton, a famous figure, testifies above all to the esteem in which this text was held by those who were moved by these words and liked to use this sequence for their own reflection.

-When many less moving sequences were removed from the official Catholic liturgy after the Council of Trent, only four sequences remained in the Roman Missal of 1570: the Victimae paschali laudes, the Lauda Sion by Thomas Aquinas, the Dies irae of the Mass for the Dead and Veni Sancte Spiritus.
+When many less moving sequences were removed from the official Catholic liturgy after the Council of Trent, only four sequences remained in the Roman Missal of 1570: Victimae paschali laudes, Lauda Sion by Thomas Aquinas, Dies irae from the Mass for the Dead, and Veni Sancte Spiritus.
 It was assigned to the Pentecost liturgy.

 About the composition

 This sequence was first set to music in the Middle Ages.
 The neo-Gregorian melody of the sequence Veni Sancte Spiritus is contained in a manuscript from Cambridge.
 The manuscript dates from the second half of the 13th century.
-The melody is recorded in neumes on a five-line staff, instead of the Gregorian staff on four lines.
+The melody is recorded in neumes on a five-line stave, instead of the Gregorian four lines.

-In contrast to Veni creator spiritus, this sequence has been set to music less frequently in the history of music.
-One of the most remarkable settings of this sequence is by a Protestant composer.
-Heinrich Schütz probably composed Veni Sancte Spiritus SWV 475 around 1614, when Schütz had just returned from his first two-year study trip to Venice, where he was greatly influenced musically by his teacher Giovanni Gabrieli.
-In Kassel and later in Dresden, Heinrich Schütz impressed his contemporaries with his virtuoso handling of both vocal parts and obbligato instruments.
-Different instrumentations enhanced the tonal effect of his works.
-For example, Schütz set the Pentecost sequence Veni Sancte Spiritus to polychoral music with four choirs.
-Each verse has its own musicians, consisting of one or two vocalists and instruments.
-2 theorbos and the organ form the basso continuo.
+In music history, this sequence has been set to music less often than Veni creator spiritus.
+One of the most remarkable settings of this sequence was written by a Protestant composer.
+Heinrich Schütz composed Veni Sancte Spiritus SWV 475 around 1614, when he returned from his first two-year study trip to Venice, where he was musically influenced by his teacher Giovanni Gabrieli.
+In Kassel and later in Dresden, Heinrich Schütz impressed his contemporaries with his virtuoso handling of vocal parts as well as obbligato instruments.
+Different instrumentations expanded the sound effect of his works.
+Schütz set the Pentecost sequence Veni Sancte Spiritus to music in a polychoral style, meaning that each of the four opening stanzas is performed by its own small choir, consisting of one or two vocalists and alternating instruments.
+Two theorboes and the organ form the basso continuo.

 Listen here (approx. 7 min.)!

-2 sopranos, accompanied by a dulcian (forerunner of the bassoon) and the b.c. of the organ, plead twice in a triple rhythm for the coming of the Spirit.
-With the exclamation emitte - sung twice in succession by the sopranos - a new musical motif is added which, in the extension with ‘caelitus’ (from heaven!), asks for the spiritual light to radiate to us from above.
-The double insistence of the dulcian (bassoon) has the effect that the sopranos musically affirm their idea of the widest possible radiance in a broad, pleading arc.
+Two sopranos, accompanied by a dulcian (precursor to the bassoon) and the organ's basso continuo, implore the coming of the Spirit twice in a triple rhythm.
+With the exclamation ‘Et emitte’ – sung twice in succession by the sopranos – a new musical motif is introduced, which, in its extension with ‘caelitus’ (from heaven!), asks for enlightenment.
+The dulcians (bassoons) insist twice, causing the sopranos to reinforce their request.

-Two cornetts and a bass singer now appear as the second choir for the second verse and once again play the Veni motif from the beginning.
-However, the singer then turns his gaze from above downwards to the poor, the needy and hearts seeking guidance.
+As a second choir, two cornets and a bass singer now appear for the second verse.
+They play the Veni motif from the beginning again.
+With his ascending and descending coloratura, the singer turns his gaze from above downwards to the needy and disoriented people.

-Two tenor voices and three trombones (predecessors of the trombones) form the third choir, which varies the Veni motif (on ‘consolator’) in mild harmonies and creates an impression of consolation, sweetness and refreshment.
+Two tenor voices and three trombones (predecessors of the trombones) form the third choir, which varies the Veni motif (on “consolator”) in gentle harmonies, seeking to bring comfort and refreshment.

-An alto and a tenor together with high instruments form the fourth choir and once again vary the Veni motif for life situations in labour, anger and grief.
-In a rhythmic triple rhythm, the music pushes towards fulfilment.
+In the fourth chorus, an alto and a tenor, together with high instruments, once again vary the Veni motif for life situations such as hardship, indignation and grief.
+In triple rhythm, the music builds to a climax.

-Then the light bursts forth powerfully, a momentary radiance of all happiness.
-All the choirs come together in the celebration of light (‘O lux beatissima’).
-But the poet and composer immediately realise that everything is still missing.
-The request follows immediately to be refuelled (‘Reple...’).
+Then the light shines powerfully, a musical foreshadowing of all happiness.
+All choirs come together in the celebration of light (‘O lux beatissima’).
+However, the celebration is followed by a plea for inner light: ‘Reple...’.

-The instrumentalists storm ahead in a dotted rhythm, aware of the abysses that now seem all the more empty after the brief glimmer of a fulfilling transcendence.
+The instrumentalists rush forward in a dotted rhythm, aware of the abysses that now seem all the more futile after the brief glimmer of fulfilling transcendence.

-In the end, even the instrumentalists wander alone along their hopeless path and stop their walk.
+At the end, even the instrumentalists wander alone along their hopeless path and stop in their tracks.

-Back in common prayer of supplication, everyone unites once again in need and common confidence in the unavailable but sustaining basis of existence of the creative spirit.
+Back in joint prayer, everyone unites once again in confidence in the unavailable but fundamental basis of existence: the creative spirit.

-With new energy, poets, composers and musicians are now looking ahead to what is to be done, what is to be hoped for and what will bring lasting joy.
+With renewed energy, poets, composers and musicians are now looking ahead to what needs to be done and what can be hoped for.

 Veni, Sancte Spiritus,